WietseV/TooDoo/README.md

 ## TooDoo

+This project is currently hosted on vercel.
+If you are interested of checking it out yourself have a look at: [TooDoo](https://too-doo-delta.vercel.app)

 The scope of this project was to build a to-do web application.
 The intend was to improve my back-end skills with node.js and later I decided to use firebase to get a feel on working with api's in [Next.js](https://nextjs.org/).

 - Users can log in and sign out with google pop-up.